alex-toy/Docker_K8s/README.md

 ```

 ## Networks
 They facilitate inter container communication.
 They need to be created beforehand.
+By default a container is inside **Bridge**.

-- inside a network, you can talk to other containers by simply mentionning their names
+Inside a network, you can talk to other containers by simply mentionning their names.

+### Main Types

+- Bridge

+- User-defined Bridge : containers can ping each other by name

+### Main Commands

 - get the ip address of a container
 ```